safernandez666/ControlsDockerized/README.md

 ```
 https://github.com/safernandez666/ControlsDockerized.git
 ```
-_Configure the LDAP Server in login.php_
+_Configure the LDAP Server in login.php & add the Group to the AD User_

 ```
 $host = '192.168.0.190';